The RINJ Foundation: Prosecuting rape in war zones

-Warning Communities of Released Sex Offenders
+Warning communities of released sex offenders

 The group assists communities in identifying newly released dangerous sex offenders.

-Reporting on and Exposing Threats to Women and Children
+Reporting on threats to women and children

 RINJ reports perpetrators of pervasive violence to the International Criminal Court (ICC) and has recently been cited as "calling on the international community to indict Philippines President Rodrigo Duterte for systematic extra-judicial killings that comprise crimes against humanity". and has challenged operators it says have contributed to child sex trade in war zones.

 On February 24, 2017, the UN Committee on Non-Governmental Organizations in its 2017 regular session recommended The RINJ Foundation (Canada) for special Consultative Status to the Economic and Social Council.
 The Economic and Social Council (ECOSOC) at its Coordination and management meeting of 19 April 2017 adopted the recommendation of the Committee on Non-Governmental Organizations (NGOs) to grant special consultative status to The RINJ Foundation.

 On June 21, 2017, RINJ launched its fifth annual international campaign to provide a surge to its ongoing abolitionist campaign against sexual slavery and child sex tourism.